Which Explanation Should I Choose? A Function Approximation Perspective to Characterizing Post Hoc Explanations

 \begin{thm} LFA with multiplicative binary noise and squared-error loss is equivalent to (1) LIME for noise sampled from an unnormalized exponential kernel over binary vectors; (2) KernelSHAP for noise sampled from an unnormalized Shapley kernel; and (3) Occlusion for noise in the form of one-hot vectors. \end{thm}

-\textit{Proof Sketch.} For \LIME and \KSHAP, the equivalence is mostly by definition; we need only to account for the weighting kernel (which is not part of LFA).
-We show that the LFA framework using these kernels yields the respective explanation method in expectation via importance sampling.
-For \Occlusion, the equivalence involves enumerating all perturbations and computing the resulting stationary points of LFA.
-Full proofs are in Appendix~\ref{app:proofs-all}.
+\textit{Proof Sketch.} For \LIME and \KSHAP, the equivalence is mostly by definition: these methods have components that correspond to the interpretable model $g$ and the loss function $\ell$ of the LFA framework and we need only to determine the local neighbourhood $\mathcal{Z}$.
+We define the local neighbourhood $\mathcal{Z}$ using each method's weighting kernel.
+In this setup, the LFA framework yields the respective explanation methods in expectation via importance sampling.
+For \Occlusion, the equivalence involves enumerating all perturbations, specifying an appropriate loss function, and computing the resulting stationary points of the loss function.
+The full proof is in Appendix~\ref{app:proofs-all}.